Imageomics/LatLonCover/README.md

 ### iNaturalist

 We use locations from citizen science organism reporting.
+Locations are reported in latitude and longitude points (decimal degree format).

 "iNaturalist is a global community of naturalists, scientists, and members of the public sharing over a million wildlife sightings to teach one another about the natural world while creating high-quality citizen science data for science and conservation".
 [1]
 [iNaturalist API](https://api.inaturalist.org/v1/docs/)